Will sanctions kill North Korea's quiet consumer revolution?

 Visitors to the country have reported commuters on pricey electric bikes.
 North Koreans also have a choice in which taxi company they use, and which brand of toothpaste they buy.

-That might not sound like a big deal to Westerners consumers used to an ever increasing choice of goods and services.
+That might not sound like a big deal to Western consumers used to an ever increasing choice of goods and services.
 But it's a huge change for North Korea, one of the world's poorest countries and a place where the state has historically controlled most aspects of citizens' lives.

 Related: North Korea's economy: What's left to sanction?